Forcing the $\Pi^1_3$-Reduction Property and a Failure of $\Pi^1_3$-Uniformization: Main Proof

+In the second possibility, there is no such iterated coding forcing which forces $x$ out of $A_k$.
+But this also tells us, that instead of coding $x$ into $\vec{S}^2$, we could have coded $x$ into $\vec{S}^1$, that is we could have put $x$ into $D^2_{m,k}$ and $x$ will remain in $A_k$ after our coding, as otherwise we would have an iterated coding forcing which forces $x \notin A_k$, which we assumed to not exist.
+Note that this argument uses the upwards absoluteness of $\Sigma^1_3$-formulas, hence Shoenfield absoluteness, and the earlier mentioned fact that coding forcings are closed under taking products.

+Thus, in the second case, the absence of a way to repair the bad situation for our real $x$ in fact yields valuable information.
+It tells us that we can safely code $x$ into the other of the two definable sequences of $\omega_1$-trees, namely $\vec{S^1}$, and $x$ will remain in $A_k$, as long as we just stick with iterating the coding forcings, which is what we will do anyway.
+So, assuming the second case applies, at least for the one real $x$ and the two fixed $\Pi^1_3$-sets $A_m$ and $A_k$ we found an unproblematic way of coding $x$.

-Applying the above reasoning for every real we encounter in our iteration will lead to a new set of rules of where to place an arbitrary real $x$, which in turn leads to a new set of forcings we want to use for finally getting a universe in which the $\Pi^1_3$-reduction property holds.
-For this new set of forcings, the above mentioned pathological situations can arise again, thus we can use these pathologies to define again a new set of rules, yielding a new set of forcings and so on.
-This leads to an inductive definition of an operator which acts on sets of forcings.
+Applying the above reasoning for every real we encounter in our iteration will lead to a new set of rules how to form an iteration of coding forcings, called 1-allowable, which, when applied, will yield a more reasonable class of coding forcings to produce a model for which (1), (2) and (3) holds.
+For the set of 1-allowable forcings, the above mentioned pathological situations can arise again, but as before, we can use these newly arising problems to define a new set of rules, yielding a new set of forcings and so on.
+This leads to an inductive definition of an operator which acts on sets of iterated coding forcings.
 The operator, which can be seen as some sort of derivation, will be uniformly definable over $W$.

-The main idea is now, to set things up in such a way that this whole process converges to a fixed and nonempty set of forcings, which we will denote the $\infty$-allowable forcings.
-Here we make crucial use of the fact that both sequences $\vec{S^1}$ and $\vec{S^2}$ of Suslin trees are from the ground model $W$, justifying therefore the move from $L$ to $W$.
+We will set things up in such a way that the process of applying the operator transfinitely often converges to a unique and non-empty set of forcings, which we will denote the $\infty$-allowable forcings.
 All of these considerations are preliminary.

-After we obtained this set, which is a fixed point of the derivation operator, we can use the fact that it is a fixed point to argue in a seemingly self-referential way which will take care of all the pathological situations.
-We then use an iteration of $\infty$-allowable forcings to produce a model of the $\Pi^1_3$-reduction property.